 2.2 Privacy setting controls for administrators

-The IT department can configure and control privacy settings across their organization by using Group Policy, registry, or Mobile Device Management (MDM) settings.
+Administrators can configure and control privacy settings across their organization by using Group Policy, Mobile Device Management (MDM), or Windows registry settings.

-The following table provides an overview of the privacy settings discussed earlier in this document with details on how to configure these via policy.
-The table also provides information on what the default value would be for each of these privacy settings if you do not manage the setting via policy and suppress the Out-of-box Experience (OOBE) during device setup.
-For an IT administrator interested in minimizing data, we also provide the recommended value to set.
+The following table provides an overview of the privacy settings discussed earlier in this document with details on how to configure these policies.
+The table also provides information on what the default value would be for each of these privacy settings if you do not manage the setting by using policy and suppress the Out-of-box Experience (OOBE) during device setup.
+If you’re interested in minimizing data collection, we also provide the recommended value to set.

 This is not a complete list of settings that involve connecting to Microsoft services.
-To see a more detailed list, please refer to Manage connections from Windows operating system components to Microsoft services.
+To see a more detailed list, see Manage connections from Windows operating system components to Microsoft services.